jasonjan2003/hoofers-flag/README.md

 2. Put image files somewhere accessible.
 Make changes to css file as needed.
 3. Load js and css files.
 4. Call function `loadFlag()` after document is ready, passing `jQuery` as parameter.

+This code uses the API established by DoIT and EHS at the University of Wisconsin - Madison.